-- All remedial and maintenance work, including legionella risk assessments and specialist monitoring services are delivered as commissioned through the Responsible Person. - All premises with water systems are assessed for risks of legionellosis. - The use of systems that give rise to a foreseeable risk of legionellosis is avoided or, where this is not reasonably practicable, a written scheme for minimising the risk from exposure is prepared. - The scheme of precautions including the appointed Nominated Persons responsibility for the maintenance of relevant plant, equipment and systems and to provide supervision is implemented and managed. - Appropriate statutory and evidential records are maintained for each of the relevant premises. - Appropriate monitoring systems are in place and implemented to ensure that the risks are being effectively managed. - The results of any assessments, monitoring and maintenance work undertaken on behalf of the appropriate Responsible Person be recorded and reported to the Responsible Person as part of the compliance checks.
+- All remedial and maintenance work, including legionella risk assessments and specialist monitoring services shall only be commissioned through the 'Responsible Person'. - All premises with water systems are identified and assessed for risks of legionellosis.
+Where expertise is not available internally, the 'Competent Person' will appoint suitably qualified and competent external expertise to undertake this function. - The use of systems that give rise to a foreseeable risk of legionellosis is avoided or, where this is not reasonably practicable, a written scheme for minimising the risk from exposure is prepared. - The scheme of precautions including the appointed Nominated Persons responsibility for the maintenance of relevant plant, equipment and systems and to provide supervision is implemented and managed. - Appropriate statutory and evidential records are maintained for each of the premises within their portfolios. - Appropriate monitoring systems are in place and implemented to ensure that the risks are being effectively managed. - The results of any assessments, monitoring and maintenance work undertaken on behalf of the appropriate 'Responsible Person' be recorded and reported to the appropriate 'Responsible Person' as part of the compliance checks.

-It may be necessary for the Competent Person to nominate one or more deputies as Nominated Persons with whom they can liaise to ensure the obligations under "Legionnaires Disease: the Control of Legionella Bacteria in Water Systems" (L8) are implemented.

-All managers or occupiers of LTC owned/leased premises have a duty to co-operate with both the Responsible Person and Competent Person to ensure the duties placed upon the Duty Holder to control the risk of legionella can be fulfilled.
+It may be necessary for the 'Competent Person' to nominate one or more deputies as 'Nominated Persons' with whom they can liaise to ensure the obligations under "Legionnaires Disease: the Control of Legionella Bacteria in Water Systems" (L8) are implemented.
+All managers or occupiers of Council owned/leased premises have a duty to co-operate with the 'Responsible/Competent Persons' to ensure the duties placed upon the Duty Holder to control the risk of legionella can be fulfilled.

-Where required, managers or occupiers of premises will be expected to undertake an implemented local scheme by the appropriate Competent Person, whereby a number of specified precautionary actions in accordance with the written scheme and "Legionnaires Disease: the Control of Legionella Bacteria in Water Systems" (L8) recommendations will be carried out and to undertake the monitoring functions required to be implemented on behalf of the Responsible Person/Duty Holder.
-The Competent Person or another appropriate specialist provider will provide full training for this work.
+Where required, premises' managers or occupiers will be expected to undertake an implemented local scheme by the appropriate 'Competent Person' whereby a number of specified precautionary actions in accordance with the written scheme and "Legionnaires Disease: the Control of Legionella Bacteria in Water Systems" (L8) recommendations will be carried out and to undertake the monitoring functions required to be implemented on behalf of the 'Responsible Person'/Duty Holder.
+The 'Competent Person' will provide full training for this work.

-Note: Where the Competent Person does not have management responsibility for the Nominated Person and there are issues with the required work to be conducted or who is responsible for undertaking the task, the Competent Person will report the issue(s) to the Responsible Person who will agree the way forward.
+Note: Where the Competent Person(s) does not have management responsibility for the Nominated Person(s) and there are issues with the required work to be done or who is responsible for undertaking the task, the Competent Person(s) will report the issue(s) to the Responsible Person who will agree the way forward.

-d) The Nominated Person(s)
+d) The 'Nominated Person(s)'

-The Nominated Person(s) are the person(s) nominated by the appropriate Competent Person or Responsible Person, (see Appendix 1), to implement the scheme, undertake repairs or replacements and undertake the on-site monitoring tasks as outlined in the written scheme, e.g. regular temperature checks and flushing of infrequently used outlets.
+The 'Nominated Person(s)' are the person(s) nominated by the appropriate 'Competent Person' or 'Responsible Person', (see Appendix 1), to implement the scheme, undertake repairs or replacements and undertake the on-site monitoring tasks as outlined in the written scheme, e.g. regular temperature checks and flushing of infrequently used outlets.